Toastie of the town: 9 of the best, meltiest cheese toasties in Dublin

 Griolladh, various locations

-With three locations in Malahide, Dundrum Town Centre and Grand Canal, it’s a build-your-own toastie spot starting with their homemade sourdough bread.
-Choose from the OG (their unique mx of cheeses),ham, beef, chicken or potato and then add your fillings sauce from their range of homemade slaw, chilli peppers, pickles, tapenade or even smoked bacon and black pudding.
+With various locations, it’s a build-your-own toastie spot starting with their homemade sourdough bread.
+Choose from the OG (their unique mix of cheeses), ham, beef, chicken or potato and then add your fillings sauce from their range of homemade slaw, chilli peppers, pickles, tapenade or even smoked bacon and black pudding.